WaterlessPiano2/marketing/_posts/gb-eu-ni-trade.md

 ---
-title: "How will trade work between and Great Britain and Northern Ireland or EU Member States  "
+title: "How trade will work between and Great Britain and Northern Ireland or EU Member States"
-excerpt: "This article will outline how will customs work between GB and other countries."
+excerpt: "This article will outline how customs will work between Great Britain (GB) and Northern Ireland (NI) or European Union (EU) Member States."
 coverImage: "/assets/blog/hello-world/cover.jpg"
 date: "2020-12-22"
 author: